Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Experiments

 \subsection{Placebo and Hypothesis Testing}

-The forecasting performance of the different algorithms is evaluated by point estimating the outcomes only for the control units.
-In the absence of true underlying effects (where we have unobserved true counterfactual outcomes to compare), this process allows us to establish a baseline of prediction errors for confidently assessing the treatment effect later.
-The errors for control units need to be low and statistically significantly different from the error gaps of the treated units (the placebo test).
-On the other hand, the error gap of the treated units, the causal effect, must be statistically significantly different from zero.
-Therefore, we conduct hypothesis testing using both non-parametric statistical Wilcoxon signed-rank and rank-sum tests, as implemented, respectively, in the functions \texttt{wilcoxon} and \texttt{ranksums} from the \texttt{scipy.stats} library \cite{2020SciPy-NMeth} in Python.
-That means we are first testing if the distribution of the difference between forecasts and true values is symmetric at about zero, and second, whether these values in one sample (treated units) are likely to be larger than the values in the other sample (control units).
+The performance of the aforementioned forecasting algorithms is determined by using the point estimation considering only the control units.
+This permits us to confidently evaluate the treatment effect from the knowledge obtained by the baseline forecast errors under the absence of treatment effect and without focusing on the counterfactual outcomes.
+The prediction errors of control units should be considerably less and statistically significantly dissimilar from treated units (placebo test).
+In contrast, the error for treated units needs to be statistically significantly dissimilar from zero, implying a presence of the treatment effect.
+Therefore, we conduct hypothesis testing using both non-parametric statistical Wilcoxon signed-rank and rank-sum tests, which were implemented using the \texttt{scipy.stats} library in Python.
+That means we are first testing if the distribution of the difference between forecasts and true values is symmetric at about zero, and second, whether the values in one sample (treated units) are likely to be larger than the values in the other sample (control units).
 Hence, for our study, the hypothesis of interest are

-where $\hat{\Delta}$ is the ATE as defined in Equation (\ref{eq:13}), and $i$ and $c$ denote the treated and control units, respectively.
+where $\hat{\Delta}$ is the ATE as defined in Equation (\ref{eq:12}), and $c$ and $i$ denote the control and treated units, respectively.

-For the treated units, the rejection of $H_0^{(1)}$ provides significant evidence about the existence of non-empty policy impacts.
-On the other hand, for the control units, an acceptance of $H_0^{(1)}$ is the desired outcome, to confirm the null intervention effect over the control units -- the placebo test.
-In other words, the placebo test is: when comparing the prediction errors of the estimator for treated units (treatment effect) against the prediction errors for control units (post-intervention outcomes for control units), the distribution of prediction errors for the treated units must be substantially larger (treatment effect different from zero) relative to the distribution of prediction errors for the control units in the donor pool (null effect).
+With respect to the treated units, the rejection of $H_0^{(1)}$ offers substantial evidence for the presence of non-empty policy effects.
+Acceptance of $H_0^{(1)}$, on the other hand, is the placebo test affirming the null treatment effect over the control units.
 In addition, in $H_0^{(2)}$, we also test, by using the Wilcoxon rank-sum test, the statistical difference between the errors for treated and control units.